AlejandroRomanVasquez/LGCK-LCD/README.md

 # LGCK-LCD
-This repository contains the source code for the paper ""
+This repository contains the source code for the paper "Controlling the false discovery rate of the Lasso Cox model by a latent Gaussian copula knockoff procedure with application to mixed gene expression data".